BottlecapDave/HomeAssistant-OctopusEnergy/_docs/entities/gas.md

 Instructions on how to find tariffs can be found in the [faq](../faq.md#i-want-to-use-the-tariff-overrides-but-how-do-i-find-an-available-tariff).

+!!! info

-> Please note: When updating the tariff depending on what previous consumption data is available, it can take up to 24 hours to update the cost.
+    When updating the tariff depending on what previous consumption data is available, it can take up to 24 hours to update the cost.
 This will be improved in the future.

 ### Previous Accumulative Cost Override Tariff